Personal information must be:

 6. Accuracy of Personal Information

-6.3 Personal information that is used on an on-going basis, including information that is disclosed to third parties, shall be updated by Novus to ensure accuracy unless limits to the requirements for accuracy are clearly set out.
+6.3 Personal information that is used on an on-going basis, including information that is disclosed to third parties, will be updated by Novus to ensure accuracy unless limits to the requirements for accuracy are clearly set out.

 7.2 The nature of the safeguards will vary depending on the sensitivity of the information that has been collected, the amount, distribution and format of the information, and the method of storage.
 More sensitive information will be safeguarded by a higher level of protection.